sivtest

 -l num, --maxssf=num

 Maximum protection layer to use (0=none; 1=integrity; etc).
-For example if you are using the KERBEROS_V4 authentication mechanism specifying 0 will force imtest to not use any layer and specifying 1 will force it to use the integrity layer.
+For example if you are using the GSSAPI authentication mechanism specifying 0 will force imtest to not use any layer and specifying 1 will force it to use the integrity layer.
 By default the maximum supported protection layer will be used.

 -r realm, --realm=realm